Proton Pump Inhibitors

 Other heartburn drug lawsuits

-On April 2, 2020, all prescription and over-the-counter versions of ranitidine, the active ingredient in the heartburn and acid reflux medicine Zantac, as well as generics, were withdrawn from the market because they were contaminated with a probable human carcinogen called N-Nitrosodimethylamine, or NDMA.
+On April 2, 2020, all prescription and over-the-counter versions of ranitidine, the active ingredient in the heartburn and acid reflux medicine Zantac, and generics were withdrawn from the market because they were contaminated with a probable human carcinogen called N-Nitrosodimethylamine, or NDMA.
 Zantac is a H2 blocker.
 Learn more about Zantac Cancer Lawsuits here.

 Beasley Allen lawyers are currently investigating PPI-induced acute interstitial nephritis cases.
-If you or a loved one suspect you have suffered AIN as a result of PPI use, contact us by filling out the form on this page.
-You may have a Prilosec lawsuit or Nexium lawsuit.
+If you or a loved one suspect you have suffered AIN due to PPI use, contact us.